dcourtin/d4v-php-jwt/README.md

 ## How to use
 ### Simple way
-In its simpler form, the lib can helps you generate a JWT this fast :
+In its simplest form, the lib can help you generate a JWT this fast:
 ```php
 use D4v\JWT\Facades\JWT;

 $token = JWT::encode(['sub'=> 1]);
 ```
-But you can set your parameters entirely at the runtime if you want :
+You can also set your parameters entirely at runtime if needed:
 ```php
 payload = [
     'iss' => 'https://mydomain.tld',